First Tank Guide Tank Logo

 How do I Adjust the Setting of the Heater in My Fish Tank?

-Though heaters are very common, there are often questions about setting them.
+Though aquarium heaters are very common, there are often questions about setting them.
 You should be able to use the same technique for setting a chiller if you are using one, as the adjustment being made is to the thermostat, not the heater element.

-Preset Heaters
+Preset Aquarium Heaters

 There are many models of aquarium heaters on the market today that come 'preset' or with a temperature gauge on the side of the heater or on the control knob to help you set the temperature.
 Though these can be very helpful in getting the thermostat in the right range, they should be viewed with some skepticism when you are adjusting your thermostat.
 Though some manufacturers make claims otherwise, these gauges are at best accurate within two or three degrees Fahrenheit (one to one and a half degrees Celsius), and will get less accurate over the life of the heater.
-With this in mind, it is important to still monitor and adjust the heater setting as necessary, rather than just assuming the markings on the heater are correct.
+With this in mind, it is still important to monitor and adjust the thermostat setting on the heater as necessary, rather than just assuming the markings on the heater are correct.

-Non-Preset Heaters
+Non-Preset Aquarium Heaters

 Setting Your Aquarium Heater or Chiller

-Setting your heater should be relatively easy, but it may be time consuming, depending on how easy it is to adjust the thermostat control, how close to the correct temperature your heater is to begin with, and how good you are at making very fine adjustments with the thermostat control.
+Setting your aquarium heater should be relatively easy, but it may be time consuming, depending on how easy it is to adjust the thermostat control, how close to the correct temperature your heater is to begin with, and how good you are at making very fine adjustments with the thermostat control.

 When adjusting your thermostat, it is important to make very small adjustments.
 The thermostats for these devices are usually very sensitive and set to only operate in a limited range, so large or gross adjustments can make a very big difference in temperature.

-To set your heater, you will first want to have the heater set up in the aquarium as you will want it long term.
-Check with the manufacturer's recommendation s for installing your heater.
+To set your aquarium heater, you will first want to have the heater set up in the aquarium as you will want it long term.
+Check with the manufacturer's recommendation s for installing and positioning your heater.
 Once the heater is installed, let is sit for at least half an hour to be sure the temperature has equalized before plugging the heater in.
 Before plugging the heater in, also check the aquarium temperature to determine whether the water needs to be warmed from its current temperature or not.
 For this you will need a separate thermometer.

 Once the heater is in place and plugged in, check to see if the indicator light is on.
 Your heater should have an indicator light (usually red or orange) to indicate whether the heater is currently heating.
 If the heater is on, turn the thermostat control down carefully until the indicator light just turns off.
 Do this whether the water temperature is too cool or not.
 Leave the heater for at least half an hour and then come back and check the temperature.